HA0071999/Linear-Algebra-C-/README.md

 zero_maatrix(); void, Transforms the current matrix into a zero matrix.

-check_if_squareMatrix(): bool, Returns true if the number of rows equals the number of columns.
+isSquare(): bool, Returns true if the number of rows equals the number of columns.

+isIdentity(): bool, Returns true if the matrix is an identity matrix, otherwise returns false.

+isSymmetric(): bool, Returns true if the matrix is symmetric (matrix and it's transpose are equal matrices)/

 determinant(): double, Calculates and returns the determinant of a square matrix.